 The Changing of the Guard

 Sentinels of the Tomb of the Unknown Soldier

-If a soldier passes the first training phase, "new-soldier" training begins.
-New sentinels learn the history of Arlington National Cemetery and the grave locations of nearly 300 veterans.They learn the guard-change ceremony and the manual of arms that takes place during the inspection portion of the Changing of the Guard.
-Sentinels learn to keep their uniforms and weapons in immaculate condition.
+If a soldier passes the first training phase, "new soldier" training begins.
+New Sentinels learn the history of Arlington National Cemetery and the grave locations of nearly 300 veterans.They learn the guard-change ceremony, the manual of arms, and methods for keeping their uniforms and weapons in immaculate condition.

-3rd U.S. Infantry Regiment
+The 3rd U.S. Infantry Regiment

-Despite this arduous schedule, The Old Guard continuously prepares for its security and infantry missions by conducting year-round training, culminating in a rigorous evaluation of unit tactical proficiency.
-Because of this, all soldiers are as familiar with traditional infantry or military-police duties as they are with ceremonial duties.
+The Old Guard annually participates in more than 6,000 ceremonies, an average of 16 per day.
+Despite this arduous schedule, The Old Guard also continuously prepares for its security and infantry missions by conducting year-round training.
+All soldiers are as familiar with traditional infantry or military-police duties as they are with ceremonial duties.